Translate a page into your language

 Parlez-vous français?
-Google Chrome's built-in translation bar helps you read more of the web, regardless of the language of the web page.
+Translate in Chrome helps you read more of the web, regardless of the language of the web page.

-Look for the translation bar at the top of the page whenever you come across a page written in a language that isn't one of your preferred webpage languages.
-To translate the page, click Translate.
-To dismiss the translation bar without translating the page, click Nope.
+Look for the translate icon in the address bar whenever you come across a page written in a language that isn't one of your preferred web page languages.
+To translate the page, click Translate in the box that appears under the address bar.
+If you don't want to translate the page, click Nope.

 - Select Settings.

 - In the "Languages" section, tick or untick the "Offer to translate pages that aren't in a language you read" tick box.

 To control whether the translate option appears for specific sites and languages, click the downward arrow on the Nope button in the translate box.